-This program is a free supplemental support initiative for high school teachers to provide authentic employment experiences in and outside the classroom.
+This program is a free supplemental support initiative for high school teachers to provide students authentic employment experiences in and outside the classroom.

 The Next Steps Summer Program is a unique experience designed to prepare youth for high school and beyond.
-Students stay on the campus of The University of Toledo and are also paired with job sites in the community.

 Resources and training appropriate for transition aged youth.
 One-on-one assistance with exploring post-secondary options, IEP/Transition Plan guidance, and future planning.

-Independent living skills training including cooking and nutrition, financial management, sex education and more.
+Independent living skills training, including cooking and nutrition, financial management, sex education, and more.
 Hands-on mentorship to secure transportation and housing options, budgeting, time-management, and activities of daily living.

-1425 East High Street Suite 108 Bryan, OH 43506
+1425 East High Street, Suite 108 | Bryan, OH 43506

-ILP’s are a guide to determine a consumer’s goals in the following areas: recreation, post-secondary or future planning, employment or self-advocacy, independent living, and family support, and how The Ability Center will assist in those goals.
+ILP’s are a guide to determine a consumer’s goals in the following areas: recreation, post-secondary or future planning, employment or self-advocacy, independent living, and family support—and how The Ability Center will assist in those goals.
 Consumers and/or parents meet with a staff member to complete the plan and develop appropriate goals.

 Our Rec Club provides an opportunity for peers to connect and build social skills in a comfortable environment.
-Participants attend monthly community events including bowling, movies, Cedar Point trip, festivals, and local sporting events.
+Participants attend monthly community events including bowling, movies, Cedar Point trips, festivals, and local sporting events.
 You must be a participant in Life Skills to join Rec Club.